AbstractSDK/abstract/framework/docs/src/0_introduction.md

 Hi and welcome to Abstract, the interchain CosmWasm development platform!

-Abstract's CosmWasm framework is your gateway to taking amazing ideas from concept to reality.
+Abstract's CosmWasm framework is your gateway to taking any idea from concept to reality.
 Whether you're a coding genius or just getting started, Abstract has got your back!
 By building composable modules you'll be crafting scalable masterpieces in no time.

 ## Abstract in a Nutshell